Click here Carbon & Farming Essay for more detail regarding :

 This 21st century brings rapid cultural and biological change to our doorsteps.
-Carbon is on our plates and, like it or not, is emerging into the global capital marketplace as a priced resource to be traded, managed and therefore properly understood.
-We will make the case that all humans are carbon farmers and always have been.
-We enjoy carbon compounds thoroughly (Maple syrups being one!) and fully intend to keep using them!
+Carbon is on our plates emerging into the global capital marketplace as a priced resource to be traded, managed and therefore properly understood.
+We suggest that we all farm carbon and always have.
+We enjoy carbon compounds thoroughly (Maple syrups being one) and fully intend to keep using them.
 Questions come up about the quality of our work.
-We will make the case that soil health and enhanced biocultural diversity are vital contemporary measures of effective carbon farming.
+We will make the case that soil health and enhanced biocultural diversity are vital contemporary measures of effective carbon management.

 II: Energy Generation

 III: Food Production and Consumption